Neffrex/MIPS-Assembler/README.md

 # :bulb: Things to be considered

-As this implementation is design for a custom CPU, the `.byte`, `.half` and `.word` directives do the same logic, except that the assembler will complain if it receives a number out of range, this is because each memory address holds 32 bits
+As this implementation is design for a custom CPU, the `.byte`, `.half` and `.word` directives do the same logic, except that the assembler will complain if it receives a number out of range, this is because each memory address of the custom CPU holds 32 bits

+# :computer: Executing an example

+With Python3 already installed and findable on the path, run the following command inside the directory of this proyect:

+`python3 assembler.py ISA.cfg examples/mult.asm`

+It should generate a file `examples/mult.mem` with the compiled output